Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 Step 3.
 After you apply

-- the Director of Inspection will review your application to ensure it meets requirements
+- the OHS Director will review your application to ensure it meets requirements

 - the Director may contact you for additional information or documents